gontijoVitor/gontijoVitor/README.md

 <h1>Hey</h1>
 <ul>
   <li>Vítor here, 20 y/o.
 I hold an A.A.S. degree and I'm currently enrolled in a B.S. in Computer Science.</li>
   <li>For now, I'm focusing on front-end development, but I plan to move into back-end development soon.</li>
-  <li>Welcome to my GitHub profile!</li>
 </ul>

+  <b>Welcome to my GitHub profile!</b>

 <h2>A few extra info:</h2>
 <ul>